dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

 This code is wrong.
 Because the result of your function is `job().then` result.
 You broke the chain again.
-Use the promises chain feature:
+Use the promise chaining feature:

 ```javascript
 function test() {